-The current maturity level of a Working Draft will be decided upon by the working group.
+The stated maturity level of a Working Draft will be established via working group concensus.

 Table 2 above should appear in the "boilerplate" of every Working Draft as a handy reference for readers to understand the significance of the maturity level keyword on the title page.